gogovan/flutter-label-printer/README.md

 #### Image
 Command `image` prints an image.
 Support following parameters:
-- `path`: The file path to the image. **Warning: Due to different paths in different OSes, hardcoding a path is NOT recommended.
-Use String Replacement (see below) instead.**
+- `path`: The file path to the image.
+Due to different paths in different OSes, **avoid hardcoding a path**.
+Use String Replacement (see below) instead.
 - `xPosition` and `yPosition`: The position of the image.

 ### Template String Replacement